music-encoding/guidelines/_guidelines-v3/19-ptrref/01-ptrrefmodule.md

 In the preceding example, the value of the **@xlink:role** attribute may be used to re-write the value of **@xlink:title**, depending on the target resource role.

-In addition to the attributes in the {% include link att-class="att.pointing" %} class, the **@mimetype** attribute is also available on {% include link elem="ptr" %} and {% include link elem="ref" %}.
+In addition to the attributes in the {% include link att="pointing" %} class, the **@mimetype** attribute is also available on {% include link elem="ptr" %} and {% include link elem="ref" %}.
 The function of the **@mimetype** attribute is similar to that of **@targettype** in that they both allow classification of the destination.
 Unlike **@targettype**, however, **@mimetype** explicitly defines the destination type using a standard taxonomy.
 Its value should be a valid MIME (Multimedia Internet Mail Extension) type defined by the Internet Engineering Task Force in RFC 2046, available at [http://www.ietf.org/rfc/rfc2046.txt](http://www.ietf.org/rfc/rfc2046.txt){:.link_ref}.
 The following are all valid mimetype values:

 {% include mei example="ptrRef/ptrRef-sample317.xml" valid="false" %}